fluxcd/helm-operator-get-started/README.md

 * `spec.chart.path` is the directory containing the chart, given relative to the repository root
 * `spec.values` are user customizations of default parameter values from the chart itself

-The options specified in the FluxHelmRelease `spec.values` will override the ones in `values.yaml` from the chart source.
+The options specified in the HelmRelease `spec.values` will override the ones in `values.yaml` from the chart source.

 With the `flux.weave.works` annotations I instruct Flux to automate this release.
 When a new tag with the prefix `dev` is pushed to Docker Hub, Flux will update the image field in the yaml file,